-Certification in healing touch therapy is offered by professional organizations such as the Healing Touch Program, whose curriculum leads to certification as a Healing Touch Practitioner (HTP); and Healing Touch International, a nonprofit organization that grants certification as a Certified Healing Touch Practitioner (CHTP).
+Certification in healing touch therapy is offered by professional organizations such as the Healing Touch Program, whose curriculum leads to certification as a Healing Touch Practitioner (HTP); and Healing Beyond Borders, a nonprofit organization that grants certification as a Certified Healing Touch Practitioner (CHTP).
 Both certification programs are endorsed by the American Holistic Nurses Association and the National Certification Board for Therapeutic Massage and Bodywork.

-Graduates of healing touch schools can expect a positive career outlook, particularly in the fields of massage therapy, nursing or medicine.
-The health care industry as a whole is expected to grow 28.1 percent through 2022, which is faster than average, so opportunities should be good for practitioners of healing touch therapy.
+Graduates of healing touch schools can expect a positive career outlook, particularly in the fields of massage therapy, nursing and medicine.
+According to WebMD, Americans are continuing to turn to complementary and alternative medicine.
+And CNN reports that about a third of us are now using alternative methods to supplement the care we get from our doctors.
+So opportunities should be good for practitioners of healing touch therapy.

 Healing Touch Salary

 Since graduates of healing touch school come from a range of career fields, earnings for healing touch practitioners can vary widely.
-According to the U.S. Bureau of Labor Statistics’ 2014-15 Occupational Outlook Handbook, the median national annual salary for massage therapists is $35,970, and registered nurses earn $65,470.
+According to the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook, the median national annual salary for massage therapists is $39,860, and registered nurses earn $68,450.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 Per-session earnings for energy healers can be as high as $100.

 Is a Healing Touch Career Right for You?